Designed in line with the ideals of Palladio, a country mansion with literary connections.

 Rokeby Park House Opening Times 2026

-Group visits are available on weekday afternoons throughout the open season (May–September 2026).
-Please contact the house directly to arrange a visit at a time that suits your group.
+Group visits and pre-booked guided tours are available by appointment on weekday afternoons throughout the open season, from the May Bank Holidays through to September 1st 2026.
+Please contact the house to arrange your visit.

 Historic Houses members visit for free.